blahah/graphsample/README.md

 `graphsample` addresses this problem by building a de-Bruijn graph from the reads, identifying all the components (connected sub-graphs), and randomly sampling those components.
 It outputs the reads that belong to the sampled components.

 What's the point?
-Glad you asked! `graphsample` allows you to take a small subsamples from a large set of reads, and use the subsample to optimise the parameters of any tools and algorithms you want to run on the full set.
+Glad you asked! `graphsample` allows you to take a small subsample from a large set of reads, and use the subsample to optimise the parameters of any tools and algorithms you want to run on the full set.